Jonathan worked in Edinburgh for 40 years and before that in London. People visit him from all over the world.

 It also consulted and supported the UK consumer representatives on food related committees and furthered the public understanding of science.

 From 2004 – 2007 he assisted Edinburgh University Faculty of Medicine in pilot modules for third and fourth year medical students who were interested in observing complementary medicine in action.

 Emails to patients explaining the details of every treatment turned out to be very time-consuming!

 Eventually, the penny dropped and he started putting down on this website explanations for how Chinese medicine explains many modern health problems.

-As time went by, some of the pages he’d written became very popular.
+As time went by, some of the pages he’d written became very popular with enquirors worldwide.
 From the pages most visited Jonathan Clogstoun-Willmott was able to see which subjects were most interesting.

 He also gives talks and lectures.

 He still writes: there’s usually a book on the go!
 Podcasts of them are planned and more short videos too.

 To book an appointment in person in his Ormiston, East Lothian clinic, please click on www.brief.me.uk